github/site-policy/Policies/github-terms-of-service.md

 ## The GitHub Terms of Service
 Effective date: November 13, 2019

-### Section Headings and Summaries
+### Section Headings, Summaries, and Collapsible Blocks
-The different sections in this Agreement have titles and sometimes also brief summaries.
-Such titles and brief summaries are not legally binding.
-Each such summary takes the form of a collapsible text that you can expand or collapse by clicking upon the summary's heading, where the summary's heading is always the text 'Click for short version'.
+The different sections in this Agreement have titles and sometimes also brief summaries, Such titles and brief summaries are not legally binding.
+Each such summary takes the form of a block of collapsible text where the summary's heading is always the text ':SHORT:'.
 Each summary appears just after the relevant section title, and immediately before the relevant section body.
-You can completely ignore such summaries.
+The collapsible block for such a summary is expanded when the text on the first line beneath the relevant ':SHORT:' text, begins with the text 'Short version:'.
+You can completely ignore all such summaries.

+The text ':COLLAPSIBLE:' is only and always used as the heading for a block of collapsible text where the block isn't one of the summaries just outlined.
+The text within such blocks **are** legally binding to the extent that they are relevant.

+The heading for any particular block of collapsible text, is always displayed, whether the block be collapsed or expanded.
+You can toggle whether a block of collapsible text is expanded or collapsed, by clicking upon the block's heading.

 ### A. Definitions
-<details><summary open="false"><b>Click for short version</b> </summary>
+<details><summary open="false"><b>:SHORT:</b> </summary>

 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

 </details>

 <details>
-    <summary open="false">Click to toggle showing of rest of this section A.</summary>
+    <summary open="false">:COLLAPSIBLE:</summary>

 1. An "Account" represents your legal relationship with GitHub.
 A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
 “Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User Account can be a member of any number of Organizations.
 2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
 Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
 These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
 Occasionally, websites owned by GitHub may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.